Joramco Wins the Middle East & Africa MRO of the Year

-(MENAFN- Asdaa BCW) Joramco, the Amman-based maintenance, repair, and overhaul (MRO) provider and the engineering arm of Dubai Aerospace Enterprise (DAE), has recently been named the Middle East & Africa MRO of the Year by the Airline Economics magazine.
+(MENAFN- Asdaa-amman) (Amman, Jordan – September 27, 2023) — Joramco, the Amman-based maintenance, repair, and overhaul (MRO) provider and the engineering arm of Dubai Aerospace Enterprise (DAE), has recently been named the Middle East & Africa MRO of the Year by the Airline Economics magazine.
 This accolade recognizes the company’s exceptional achievements and contributions to the aviation industry.

 With decades of experience servicing clients from across the globe, Joramco has consistently demonstrated its commitment to delivering high-quality MRO services.
 Its state-of-the-art facilities equipped with the latest technology and skilled workforce have enabled it to provide comprehensive maintenance solutions for airlines worldwide.